 Impact of sustainable tourism in the travel industry

 The importance of sustainable tourism in the travel industry cannot be understated.
 The importance of both the money and the manpower that millennials and others bring to bear on many different social issues is only going to continue to grow as the years go on.
 With two billion dollars already going into the sustainable tourism industry, it is likely to become one of the single hottest trends for the millennial vacationer.
-Vacations with meaning are leading to a greater desire of social impact travel.
+Vacations with meaning are leading to a greater desire for social impact travel.

 Forecasts of the importance of sustainable tourism